Scarlette Burton Kelty

 During that time, Scarlette was also working part-time at our firm and in May 2011 graduated from law school in the top 10% of her class.
 Because of her academic achievements she was invited to join the prestigious Brandeis Honor Society upon graduation.
 After graduation, Scarlette continued working as a law clerk in our office while studying for the Kentucky bar.
 After passing the bar in October 2011, she was invited to join our firm as an associate.

-Scarlette is an active member of the Kentucky Justice Association, having served on the Board of Governors for several years and being elected Treasurer in 2021.
-In 2017 Scarlette received Kentucky Justice Association's Outstanding Board Member Award, the Kentucky Bar Association Continuing Legal Education Award, and was named a Super Lawyer Rising Star for 2018 - 2022.
+Scarlette is an active member of the Kentucky Justice Association, having served on the Board of Governors for several years and being elected as an officer in 2021.
+In 2017 Scarlette received Kentucky Justice Association’s Outstanding Board Member Award, the Kentucky Bar Association Continuing Legal Education Award, and has been named a Super Lawyer Rising Star each year since 2018.

 Scarlette is married to Samuel Kelty and the two welcomed a baby girl in 2019.
 They are members of Okolona Christian Church.